joaom2a0r0i1a/UAV_3D_reconstruction/README.md

 # Kinodynamic Trajectory Framework
-This work contains the **Kinodynamic Autonomous Exploration Planner (KAEP)** and the **Kinodynamic Receding-Horizon Next-Best-View Planner (KRH-NBVP)** - real-time next-best-view planners designed for efficient 3D exploration with Unmanned Aerial Vehicles (UAVs).
+This work contains the **Kinodynamic Autonomous Exploration Planner (KAEP)** and the **Kinodynamic Receding-Horizon Next-Best-View Planner (KRH-NBVP)** - real-time kinodynamic trajectory planners designed for efficient 3D exploration with Unmanned Aerial Vehicles (UAVs).
 These planners use a Kinodynamic RRT (KRRT) to identify the next viewpoint that maximizes information gain while considering for the robot’s kinodynamic constraints in the planning process.

 # Installation